Estrogen and Progestin (Vaginal Ring Contraceptives)pronounced as (ess' troe jen) and (pro jes' tin)

 What should I know about storage and disposal of this medication?

-Keep this medication in the packet it came in, tightly closed, and out of reach of children.
-Store it at room temperature and away from excess heat and moisture (not in the bathroom).
+Keep this medication in the container it came in, tightly closed, and out of reach of children.
+Store it at room temperature and away from direct sunlight, excess heat and moisture (not in the bathroom).
+Do not refrigerate or freeze it.
+Discard the NuvaRing® after the expiration date if not used in the provided sachet (foil pouch) and then into a trash can.
+Do not flush the vaginal ring down the toilet.

 Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA's Safe Disposal of Medicines website (http://goo.gl/c4Rm4p) for more information if you do not have access to a take-back program.